flaneurette/Comprehensive-Linux-Server-Hardening-Guide/README.md

 ---

 # Installation

-Follow the guide below, or if you are willing to risk it run: `minimal-priming.sh` for minimal installtion.
-Or when daring: `advanced-priming.sh` for complete from the ground up linux installation and hardening.
+Follow the guide below.

+- if you are willing to risk it run: `minimal-priming.sh` for minimal installation.
+- Or when daring: `advanced-priming.sh` for complete from the ground up linux installation and hardening.

 Check the scripts, some things might break if you are not careful.
 Enter all details in both .sh scripts before running it.
 No warranty is given. **Things might break.**

 It is always better to do all of this *manually*, but sometimes .sh files can be useful for whatever reason.